-The Company's potential dilutive securities, which include stock options, unvested restricted common stock, convertible preferred stock and warrants to purchase convertible preferred stock or common stock, have been excluded from the computation of diluted net loss per share as the effect would be to reduce the net loss per share.
+The Company's potential dilutive securities, which include stock options and unvested restricted common stock, have been excluded from the computation of diluted net loss per share as the effect would be to reduce the net loss per share.
 Therefore, the weighted average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same.
 The following potential common shares, presented based on amounts outstanding at each period end, were excluded from the calculation of diluted net loss per share attributable to common stockholders for the periods indicated because including them would have had an anti-dilutive effect:

-Year Ended December 31,
+Yea Year Ended December 31,

-2016 2015 2014
+2017 2016 2015

-Stock options to purchase common stock 5,069,133 5,026,246 3,579,342
+Stock options to purchase common stock 6,125,692 5,069,133 5,026,246

-Unvested restricted stock units 115,500
+Unvested restricted stock units 356,778 115,500

-Unvested restricted common stock 52,500

-Warrants for the purchase of convertible preferred stock 92,127

-Warrants for the purchase of common stock 738,635

-Convertible preferred stock (as converted to common stock) 21,478,098

-5,184,633 5,026,246 25,940,702
+6,482,470 5,184,633 5,026,246

-12. Commitments and Contingencies
+11. Commitments and Contingencies